The 2026 Super Bowl Ads

 The Spyder Ad Feed

-I'm excited share with you the first of our newest feature additions to Foreplay.
+I'm excited to share with you the first of our newest feature additions to Foreplay.
 The Spyder Ad Feed.

 If you're like me, there are brands you care about that are signal, and there are brands you don't care about that are noise.